Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say - KESQ

 Alex Murdaugh arranged for a man to kill him in a conspiracy to collect $10 million in life insurance for his son, authorities say

-Alex Murdaugh, a prominent South Carolina lawyer, conspired with a man to shoot Murdaugh in the head this month so his son could collect a life insurance payout of about $10 million, authorities said.
+A prominent South Carolina lawyer whose wife and son were shot and killed three months ago arranged for a man to kill him so that his surviving son could collect a life insurance payout of about $10 million, authorities and his attorney said.

-Murdaugh, who survived the September 4 shooting, admitted to the scheme on Monday, according to an affidavit to support the charges.
+Alex Murdaugh, 53, was shot in the head on September 4 but survived.
+He admitted to the fraud scheme on Monday, according to an affidavit to support charges against the alleged gunman, 61-year-old Curtis Edward Smith.

+In a statement to CNN, attorneys Harpootlian and Jim Griffin said their client “is not without fault” but added “his life has been devastated by an opioid addiction.”

+“For the last 20 years, there have been many people feeding his addiction to opioids,” the attorneys said.
+“During that time, these individuals took advantage of his addiction and his ability to pay substantial funds for illegal drugs.
+One of those individuals took advantage of his mental illness and agreed to take Alex’s life, by shooting him in the head.”
-Murdaugh allegedly provided Curtis Edward Smith, 61, of Colleton County, with a firearm and told Smith to shoot him in the head, according to the affidavit.

-The purpose of the scheme was for Smith to kill Murdaugh so that his son could collect the life insurance payout, , according to the affidavit.
+According to the affidavit, Murdaugh allegedly provided Smith, of Colleton County, with a firearm and told Smith to shoot him in the head.
+The purpose of the scheme was for Smith to kill Murdaugh so that his son could collect the life insurance payout, according to the affidavit.

 Smith has been charged with assisted suicide; conspiracy to commit insurance fraud; pointing and presenting a firearm; and assault and battery of a high and aggravated nature, according to a South Carolina Law Enforcement Division, or SLED.